julianjear/personal-site-1/src/data/about.md

 # I dream of

-- Manifesting my infinite potential and empowering others to do the same.
+- Manifesting my infinite potential and empowering others to do the same
-- Inspiring others to do the things that inspire them.
+- Inspiring others to do the things that inspire them
-- Inventing the Future.
+- Inventing the Future
-- Starting a company and becoming a CEO.
+- Starting a company and becoming a CEO
-- Writing many best selling books.
+- Writing many best selling books
-- Having a podcast with millions of listeners.
+- Having a podcast with millions of listeners
-- Becoming a billionaire.
+- Becoming a billionaire
-- Creating a legacy that will echo throughout eternity.
+- Creating a legacy that will echo throughout eternity
-- Making my dreams a reality.
+- Making my dreams a reality